 How to Measure the Performance of Your Email Sends

 If you're wondering about the best time to send a marketing email, there's something you should know first.
-There's a lot of data out there on the subject that provide differing answers, and one reason is because it depends on your audience and, more importantly, how you're measuring success.
+There's a lot of data out there on the subject that provides differing answers, and one reason is that it depends on your audience and, more importantly, how you're measuring success.

-For example, the best time for people opening your emails could differ from the best time for people to take action.
+For example, the best time for people to open your emails could differ from the best time for people to take action.
 Here is a breakdown of the most important email metrics:

 The open rate, then, is the percentage found from the number of subscribers who opened your email campaign.
 Emails that have great open rates have short, effective subject lines.
 Plus, they're optimized for previews and preheader text.

-Entrepreneur concurs with the above broad strokes recommendations but breaks it down further based on audience type:
+Entrepreneur concurs with the GetResponse data above but breaks it down further based on audience type: